OctopusDeploy/docs/docs/deploying-applications/aws-deployments/cloudformation/index_content_[2018.2,).partial.md

 ![Source Code Dialog](step-aws-code-dialog.png "width=500")

-Once the `SAVE` button is clicked, the parameters defined in the template will be shown under the `Parameters` section.
+Once the `OK` button is clicked, the parameters defined in the template will be shown under the `Parameters` section.

 ![Parameters](step-parameters.png "width=500")